-Tokyo's Tsukiji might be the most well-known fish market in Japan, but Kagoshima has its own fish market with a tour to rival its big city counterpart.
+Tokyo's Toyosu Market might be the most well-known fish market in Japan, but Kagoshima has its own fish market with a tour to rival its big city counterpart.

 Get up early, strap on your rubber boots and join the Kagoshima Fish Market tour for some of the freshest fish that you are ever likely to taste.

-- Intimate tour of a vibrant fish market with a massive selection of produce
+- An intimate tour of a vibrant fish market with a massive selection of produce

-- Learn how to spot and prepare the best seasonal fish
+- Learning how to spot and prepare the best seasonal fish

-- Watch tuna auctioned and filleted right on the spot
+- Watching tuna auctioned and filleted right on the spot

-- Have a delicious fresh fish breakfast prepared with the day's catch
+- A delicious fresh fish breakfast prepared with the day's catch

 How to Get There